Tan Eng Chye

-Tan Eng Chye (Chén Yǒngcái (陈永财, 陳永財)) is a Singaporean college administrator who has been serving as the third president of the National University of Singapore since 2018.
-Prior to his presidency, he served as Deputy President (Academic Affairs) and a provost at the National University of Singapore.
+Tan Eng Chye (Chén Yǒngcái (陈永财, 陳永財)) is a Singaporean mathematician and university administrator who has been serving as the fifth president of the National University of Singapore since 2018.
+Prior to his presidency, he served as the deputy president of academic affairs and provost at the National University of Singapore.

 Education

 Tan attended Raffles Institution between 1974 and 1979 before graduating from the National University of Singapore in 1985 with a Bachelor of Science (First Class Honours) degree in mathematics.
 He later went on to obtain his PhD from Yale University in 1989, under the guidance of Roger Howe.

 Career

-He joined NUS as a faculty member in the Department of Mathematics in 1985, as a Senior Tutor, eventually becoming the Department's Deputy Head in 1999.
+He joined NUS as a faculty member in the Department of Mathematics in 1985, as a Senior Tutor.
 In June 2003, he was appointed Dean of the Faculty of Science, a post he held till March 2007.
-Up till 2017, he served as NUS’ Deputy President (Academic Affairs) and Provost.
+Up till 2017, he served as NUS' Deputy President (Academic Affairs) and Provost.

 Tan Eng Chye's research interests are representation theory of Lie groups and Lie algebras, invariant theory and algebraic combinatorics.
-In collaboration with Roger Howe, he has written a well-known graduate-level textbook on non-Abelian harmonic analysis and contributed to several subjects in representation theory including degenerate principal series representations and branching rules.
+In collaboration with Roger Howe, he has written a graduate-level textbook on non-Abelian harmonic analysis which was described in a review as "Every chapter is full of beautiful mathematics that is not as well known as it deserves to be."
 He has also been active in promoting mathematics, having established the Singapore Mathematical Society Enrichment Programmes in 1994, revamped the Singapore Mathematical Olympiad in 1995 to allow more participation from students, and initiated a series of project teaching workshops for teachers in 1998.
 He served as president of the Singapore Mathematical Society from 2001 to 2005 and President of the South East Asian Mathematical Society from 2004 to 2005.